Water Tank Pads

 Everything you need to know about designing, constructing and maintaining a water tank pad.

 Concrete pavers can be used as a base for our slimline, modline, square & round water tanks.

 You must prepare an area before laying your pavers; the area must first be cleared, dug down to firm ground and levelled, concrete and sand mix spread out with a minimum thickness of 75mm.

 You can then lay your pavers.
+There must not be a gap greater than 5mm between each paver.
 Once laid, ensure you water the area to set the concrete (ensure your hose is on the spray function as the jet function will dislodge the concrete and sand).
 You may place your tank on the pad at this stage; however, it is recommended that you only fill your tank up to 100mm (roughly two ribs) for a minimum of 48 hours to allow the pavers to settle and set.

 Crusher dust pads are a great cost-effective option for our round tanks.
 You cannot use a crusher dust pad for any tank shape other than round.

 A crusher dust pad must meet the following requirements.
 It should be a minimum of 100mm thick with particles no larger than a 3mm diameter, a minimum of 100mm greater diameter than the tank, and have a border of treated pine (or equivalent) and be compacted and level.

 You must place a border around the pad as it prevents erosion from heavy rain, or burrowing animals.
 The tank may be filled at any stage after placing it on the pad, however, be mindful not to dig the edges of the tank into the crusher dust when placing it on the pad.
 It is recommended that a coarse aggregate be placed over the exposed area of the crusher dust, this will help prevent erosion.

 Coast and Country Water Tanks highly recommends using a concrete pad for all of our water tanks as it provides the best support for your water tank.